UziTech/NSF2SQL/README.md

 The tables are forms with each document as a row.

-It stored fields with multiple values as separate tables linked with a foreign key.
+It stores fields with multiple values as separate tables linked with a foreign key.

 ## Tutorial